vbhurke/User-Centric-Adaptive-User-Interface-Extended-to-Augmented-Reality-application/project_exploration.md

 This contains the rate at which users leave the website.
 Interpretation: The exit rate will help identify if the webpage was left abruptly or traversed within the website to different webpage from the website.

+Explainable Records
+Record 1
+Raw Data:
+WEBSITE	PAGE PATH	PAGE URL	PAGE VIEWS	UNIQUE VIEWS	AVERAGE TIME ON PAGE (SECONDS)	ENTRANCES	BOUNCE RATE (%)	EXIT RATE (%) www.brla.gov	['', '2191', 'pillar-3-culture-and-art-engagements']	http://www.brla.gov/2191/pillar-3-culture-and-art-engagements	18	17	22.56	50	0.75	3.12

+Prediction Explanation: K-Means Predictions = 4
+The k-means prediction helps identify the cluster with the closest proximity.
+The cluster indicates that the web path selected belongs to cluster 4 and shows similar trends to paths of cluster 4.
+In this cluster the values for entrances and page views are close but low.
+Indicating the path has small activity and is required to be optimized.
+This cluster has low potential but should be further looked into for improvement.

+Record 2
+Raw Data:
+WEBSITE	PAGE PATH	PAGE URL	PAGE VIEWS	UNIQUE VIEWS	AVERAGE TIME ON PAGE (SECONDS)	ENTRANCES	BOUNCE RATE (%)	EXIT RATE (%)

+www.brla.gov	['', '2760', 'land-use']	http://www.brla.gov/2760/land-use	2	1	17.5	0	0	0

+Prediction Explanation: K-Means Predictions   = 8
+The given section clusters towards the 8th cluster of the model.
+It indicates in the cluster 8, which is implies highly insignificant path.
+We notice it has very low page views and entrances indicating the low use and need of this web path.

 Background Domain Knowledge